 - The chance for bacterial infections is lower because the laser sterilizes the area.

 - Wounds can heal faster, and it’s possible for tissue to regenerate.

-- The procedures create less damage to the surrounding tissues.
+- The procedures may involve less damage to the surrounding tissues.

 - Lasers can’t be used on teeth that already have certain types of filling, such as metal amalgam.